 Note: Sip tender coconut along the Paradise beach.
 It is definitely heavenly.

 Note: Not all beaches in Pondicherry are allowed for swimming and they are really dangerous.
 So please do check with the authority before attempting to swim.

 There are plenty of cafes in Pondicherry.
 They range from being an Instagram picture perfect to the cafes where one can sit by the beach, sipping a cold coffee watching the waves.
 Some of the cafes that I visited are:

 - Even though Le Cafe is very famous and I was suggested by many of my Insta friends and followers, I did not like the food as much at this cafe.
 There are better cafes that serve delicious food.
 However, the views of the ocean were breathtaking.

 - Coromandel Cafe, which has been rated as one of the best cafes/restaurants to visit in India.
-I loved the ambiance and food.
-But I did not enjoy the service much as most of the time the staff were clueless as to what was happening.
+I loved the ambiance and food but I do wish they improve their service as the staff takes a very long time and are usually clueless.

 Note: The food at Coromandel Cafe is expensive.

 - Hope Cafe – I spent a relaxed evening at Hope cafe.
 I loved this cafe.
 The drinks and the food were beautifully served and very delicious.
 I recommend visiting this cafe.

 I solo traveled in Pondicherry for a week, and I did not have any problems whatsoever.
 It is absolutely safe for female travelers.
 The people are decent and will not trouble you that much.
 However, there is a norm of people walking up to you so they can take selfies with you.
 Just politely deny them which they respect and go away.
 It happened to me quite a few times.
 Other than that I did not face any issues.